DavidNovo/PhoneBook/README.md

 ## Creating the structure of the project.
 Pretty simple, use this Maven command:

-    $ mvn archetype:generate-DgroupId=com.dwbook.phonebook-DartifactId=dwbook-phonebook-DarchetypeArtifactId=maven-archetype-quickstart-DinteractiveMode=false
+    $ mvn archetype:generate -DgroupId=com.dwbook.phonebook -DartifactId=dwbook-phonebook -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false

 Where:
   - groupID:      the package structure of the project
   - artifactId:   the name of the application and the name of the directory

 Remember, the artifactId is also the name of the project's directory.
-With GitHub, the name of the repo is also the name of the project's directory.
-So, the artifactId must match the name of the remote repo.
+With GitHub, the name of the repo is also the name of the project's directory. ( So, the artifactId must match the name of the remote repo. -- not sure about this )

+## Running the application
+    $ java -jar target/dwbook-phonebook-1.0-SNAPSHOT.jar server
+the server argument to the command.

+In public static void main, we called the public void run method, passing command-line arguments to it.
+Dropwizard has only one command preconfigured (although we're able to configure additional commands), the server command, which starts the embedded HTTP Server (Jetty) to run our service.